Asset-Based Community Development: Strategies for Community Engagement and Sustainability-Sessions I and II

 Trainer Bio:

 Sylvester Baugh is the owner-operator of Baugh Training & Consulting (BTC) in Illinois.
 Sylvester is an author, speaker, trainer, and life coach.
-Sylvester has assisted a variety of educational institutions, businesses, and individuals in developing and sustaining quality relationships and viable systems.
+Sylvester has assisted various educational institutions, businesses, and individuals in developing and sustaining quality relationships and viable systems.
 Sylvester has dedicated his life to serving and improving others for over 35 years.
-Sylvester provides training and workshops in the areas of cultural awareness, managing conflict, effective leadership, team building, diversity, equity and inclusion, and much more.
-Prior to the tragedy of 9/11, Sylvester worked with United Airlines in the area of Diversity Management.
+Sylvester provides training and workshops in cultural awareness, managing conflict, effective leadership, team building, diversity, equity and inclusion, and much more.
+Before the tragedy of 9/11, Sylvester worked with United Airlines in the area of Diversity Management.
 His background is in communications and diversity coaching.
 His messages are inspiring and life-changing.

 Search below for upcoming dates.